myIR, payments and more

 There are different ways of calculating PAYE for non-residents and other special types of workers.

 There are tools available to help employers calculate PAYE and student loan repayment deductions.
 If child support deductions must be made, we will inform you of the amount.
-Employer superannuation contributions (ESCT), formerly specified superannuation contributions withholding tax (SSCWT), are subject to tax.
+Most employer superannuation contributions are subject to employer superannuation contribution tax (ESCT).
 Employers must also use the PAYE system to deduct employees' KiwiSaver contributions.